Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 Suppose a club enters the summer 2026 window with relevant revenues of €400 million for the calendar year 2026 (projected).
 Its existing squad costs -- wages, amortisation on prior transfers and agent fees already paid -- total €260 million, giving a squad cost ratio of 65% before any summer activity.
 It is compliant, with 5 percentage points of headroom before the 70% threshold.

-The club now acquires a player: €50 million transfer fee on a five-year contract at €8 million per year wages, with €5 million in agent fees.
-The impact on the 2026 calendar-year SCR numerator is:
+The club now acquires a player: €50 million transfer fee on a five-year contract at €8 million per year wages, with €5 million in agent/intermediary costs.
+The impact on the 2026 calendar-year SCR numerator depends on the precise signing date and accounting treatment, but the mechanics can be illustrated as follows:

 Real-Time SCR Callout